 During 2020, the Company sold 10,179,676 shares of its common stock under the Purchase Agreement, resulting in aggregate proceeds of approximately \$15.5 million to the Company.
-During the six months ended June 30, 2021, the Company sold an additional 2,750,000 shares of its common stock under the Purchase Agreement, resulting in aggregate proceeds of approximately \$6.9 million to the Company.
+In January 2021, the Company sold an additional 2,750,000 shares of its common stock under the Purchase Agreement, resulting in aggregate proceeds of approximately \$6.9 million to the Company.
 The Company expects to use the proceeds from this agreement for general corporate purposes and working capital.
 On March 11, 2021, the Company terminated the Purchase Agreement and, accordingly, the Company will not sell any further shares of its common stock to Lincoln Park under the Purchase Agreement.
-See Note 16.
-Subsequent Events for information about the Company's July 2, 2021 public offering of common stock.